A Global Community

 As an educational institution, Trinity does not ordain people.
 We seek to equip people for ministry.
 We actively recruit and admit women into all programs (including all foci of the MDiv program).
 We seek to address the unique needs of women as students and as future ministers in our curriculum development.
 We seek to develop placement services for women as they pursue the ministries to which God has called them.
-We also seek to promote and protect an ethos where women are encouraged to fulfill their ministry calling.
+We also seek to promote and protect an ethos where women are encouraged to fulfill their ministry callings.

 A Great Location